wayland/raku-involvement-website/README.md

 * All links link to something useful
 * All pages have incoming links
 * Each Troupe has something about reporting bugs (in the Code Repo section)
-* The book "Raku Recipes" is represented somewhere ( https://github.com/Raku/doc-website/issues/463 )
-* We have a link to design.raku.org somewhere

 # Expected process